Skip to Main Content

 - Children -- Scandinavia -- History

 Best known for the Pippi Longstocking series, Astrid Lindgren is one of Sweden's most important authors.
 Her works have been translated into more than 90 languages.
 She renewed children's literature and combined artistic integrity with commitment to the rights of children and young people.

-Astrid Lindgren by Examines the life of the Swedish storyteller who created the well-known Pippi Longstocking for her sick daughter and saw the story go on to be published in fifty languages.
+Examines the life of the Swedish storyteller who created the well-known Pippi Longstocking for her sick daughter and saw the story go on to be published in fifty languages.

 Call Number: SB.
 L745h

 The first English-language biography of Astrid Lindgren provides a moving and revealing portrait of the beloved Scandinavian literary icon whose adventures of Pippi Longstocking have influenced generations of young readers all over the world.
 Lindgren's sometimes turbulent life as an unwed teenage mother, outspoken advocate for the rights of women and children, and celebrated editor and author is chronicled in fascinating detail by Jens Andersen, one of Denmark's most popular biographers.
 Based on extensive research and access to primary sources and letters, this highly readable account describes Lindgren's battles with depression and her personal struggles through war, poverty, motherhood, and fame.
 Andersen examines the writer's oeuvre as well to uncover the secrets to the books' universal appeal and why they have resonated so strongly with young readers for more than seventy years.

 Call Number: PT9875.L598 Z536 2018

 MLA International Bibliography This link opens in a new window